jakkaj/ml-train-deploy-vsts-k8s/Writeup/readme.md

     - Promotions between environments achieved by the VSTS release mechanism
     - Enable CI/CD scenarios
     - Automated from end-to-end
+    - Can be run on a cron job daily and remain immutable
+        - Builds/Deployments do not overwrite each other

 - Immutable deployments
     - Deployments must be versioned